inytss/time-series/quiz.md

 As a data sciencetist you will develop a forecasting modeling that aid security or endurance parties in making decision.
 Aim of making this forecasting model is to anticipate if there is a crime happened and allocate security parties in many city of Chicago.
 Based on our data, we want to predict the number of theft incident based on `Amount_Theft` by `Date` column.

 Before we make a forecasting model, let inspect our data first.
 Is our data is a time series object or not?
 If it's not please make a time series object using the `theft` data using `ts()` function with frequency of this period is 365 and store it under `theft_ts`.
-From `theft_ts` subset it which contain the first 10 years using `head()` and visualize it with `autoplot()` and answer the first question.
+To know what type of time series object in `theft_ts` data, subset it which contain the first 10 years using `head()` and visualize it with `autoplot()` and answer the first question.
+Remember, when you subset it, please do not store it into object, just visualize it.

 ```
 # your code here